NoxLoveYa/RaveGl---A-Procedural-Visualizer/README.md

 - [ ] Lights to the scene (e.g. spotlights, etc...)
 - [ ] Textures to the scene (e.g. skybox, etc...)

+VERY LATER:
+- [ ] AI powered scene modification (e.g. scene changes based on the mood of the music, it would propose different effects...)

 # Authors

 - [Alan] (https://github.com/ExtraBinoss)